jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-03-10:15:45/index.md

 In Jun'2019, I have made a steadfast decision to work for the state (govt.) as an organisation in an administrative position be it either in Administrative/Foreign Services and pursue research as a **habit** (**not as a hobby**; but **with dedication**).
 Also, the fact that I find it very hard & contrasting to my personality, to dedicate myself to one particular area/subject for an extended period of time (>15+ yrs) has completely ruled out the option for me to even think of becoming a full-time professor.
 That's why, to work for the state in an administrative capacity & also to retain felixibility in my breadth of interests - Maths, Theoretical CS & Economics etc., I have chosen this particular path - Civil Services + Research (as a habit).

-## 2. Theoretical Economics $\succcurlyeq$ Theoretical CS
+## 3. Why ISI-Delhi ?

 I have observed that ISI-Delhi provides an unique opportunity, though not recommended, it is open to a possibility for people to pursue their PhD remotely (not full-time).
 In my enquiry, I have come to know that there are people who are pursuing/have pursued research **part-time** (Ex: Leena Kumar etc.). **Now, this possibility has come as an absolute blessing to me**.
 I do not have to wait/delay my plan of pursuing research any further for 5-7 years.

 ***Note**: By part-time I only mean to indicate the constraint of time but not its seriousness.*

-After spending some time working on projects till Jun'2019 to resolve the dilemma of my future pursuit between Theory & Applied aspects of Machine Learning, I have realised that my inclination was more towards Theory.
-Since then, I've been exploring (briefly) theory in different areas apart from Machine Learning within the Computer Science (Algorithmic Game Theory, Approximation Algos, Graph Theory & Combinatorics etc.), keeping myself updated with the new materials, directions and trends.

-Recently, after re-aligning my interests with Economics as primary focus from Theoretical CS in **Sept'22**,  **I have found ISI-Delhi with You & Prof. Arunava Sen as crown jewels to my this new world**.
-Adding to this, "<ins><strong>the possibility of pursuing research remotely</strong></ins>" & "<ins><strong>positive comments from your students about your mentorship</strong></ins>" has only made the feeling more concrete.

-## 3. Why ISI-Delhi ?

-Besides the quantitative emphasis in research and convergence between my areas of interests with Prof. Debasis Mishra's works & experience, I believe that, doing a PhD at ISI would provide me an access to excellent research world community and equip me with tools and network in transforming myself succesfully into a Theoretical Economist.
+I believe that, doing a PhD at ISI would provide me an access to excellent research world community and equip me with tools and network in transforming myself succesfully into a Theoretical Economist.
 Also professionally, while working in the service (IFS), ISI being an Indian University would allow me to do a PhD simultaneously with minimal interference/restrictions from the govt. side.
 In every way, starting with You & Prof. Arunava Sen, institute's quality of research, its norms and independence etc., for many such reasons, I cannot of think of any institute other than ISI -Delhi which can fit perfectly well with my aspirations.
 Hence, I named the title of this post as **"My Tryst with ISI-Delhi"**.

 ## 4. Why Prof. Debasis Mishra ?

-In my observation, Prof. Debasis Mishra as much an Microeconomic Theorist he is, I have also found him having an inclination towards theoretical aspects outside of economics, related to his areas - Maths, CS etc., I have deduced this based on some of my observations such as, **his research in Mechanism Design, Game Theory** (Multi-Agents) areas (which always has influx of students from other fields, but, recently it is seeing an increasing influx of CS students), **his stint at IISC-CSA after his PhD**, **his past association with Davic C. Parkes** (positive indication) who is currently leading a group working on Economics & Computation etc., **a few more such observations  gaurentee me that I can flex/experiment ocassionally beyond Microeconomics during my PhD**.
-In addition, while picking up economic analysis concepts from him, in exchange I shall provide new insights/ideas due to some of my prior experience & inclinations being in areas outside economics.
+In my observation, Prof. Debasis Mishra as much an Microeconomic Theorist he is, I have found him also having some inclination towards theoretical aspects outside of economics, I have deduced this based on some of my observations such as, **his research in Mechanism Design, Game Theory** (Multi-Agents) areas (which always has influx of students from other fields, but, recently it is seeing an increasing influx of CS students), **his stint at IISC-CSA after his PhD**, **his past association with Davic C. Parkes** (positive signal) who is currently leading a group working on Economics & Computation etc., **a few more such observations  gaurentee me that I can flex/experiment ocassionally beyond Microeconomics during my PhD**.
+In addition, while picking up economic analysis concepts from him, in exchange, I believe that I will bring new insights/ideas to the table due to some of my prior experience & inclinations being in areas outside of economics, making it a win-win for both.

-Positive comments from his previous PhD students & same alma mater add a sense of security in the case of any exigencies that may arise during my PhD (Ex: My current plan to take a delayed admission into the PhD program).
+Also, the **same alma** mater adds a sense of security, especially in cases of any exigencies that may arise during my PhD (Ex: My current plan to take a delayed admission into the PhD program etc.).

-For the above and other unmentioned reasons, I strongly feel that he will be a perfect advisor for me to succesfully transform into a Theoretical Economist.
-Added bonus is, I can also seek some guidance from Prof. Arunava Sen for choice concepts which is why ISI-Delhi is simply a perfect fit for me.
+For the above and many such reasons, I strongly feel that he will be a perfect advisor for me to succesfully transform into a Theoretical Economist.
+Added bonus is, I can also seek some guidance from Prof. Arunava Sen for choice concepts, which is why ISI-Delhi is simply the perfect fit for me.

 ## 5. Why a PhD ?

 **"Okay, shouldn't this be talked at first ?!"**,
 **Hmmm, Yes!**, this is a reverse of usual order - **Why ?
 Who ?
 Where ?**

 As I have established above, I made a steadfast decision to become part of the either Administrative/Foreign services for some valid reasons in Jun'2019.
-But that doesn't mean I have to forgo my interest for research in theory, it was just some compromise (half-heartedly done) I had to accept for the decisions I took.
+But that doesn't mean I have to forgo my interest for research in theory, it was a compromise (half-heartedly done) I had to accept for the decisions I made.
 I accepted & chose to delay my PhD for 5-7 years after getting into the service.

 I guess, partly this half-hearted acceptance is also a reason for my delay in clearing the UPSC-CSE.
 I was unable to give my complete attention to the exam because I never felt getting into the services would complete me, rather I chose it because it would provide me an opportunity to formulate & take decisions over problems concerning at large and also have a predictable future to pursue my interests independently.

 Since I started exploring theory in Jun'2019, I've been following works of some professors, a small subset I am mentioning here below.

+## 2. Theoretical Economics $\succcurlyeq$ Theoretical CS

+After spending some time working on projects till Jun'2019 to resolve the dilemma of my future pursuit between Theory & Applied aspects of Machine Learning, I have realised that my inclination was more towards Theory.
+Since then, I've been exploring (briefly) theory in different areas apart from Machine Learning within the Computer Science (Algorithmic Game Theory, Approximation Algos, Graph Theory & Combinatorics etc.), keeping myself updated with the new materials, directions and trends.

 <details>
 <summary> [Click to Expand] <strong>Some professors I follow in Computer Science</strong></summary>